Code Capsules

 Security patches, kernel updates, SSL certificate renewals, monitoring, and backups all land on you.
 That is manageable for one application.
 Across a portfolio of projects, or on a small team where developers need to ship features rather than babysit servers, the overhead compounds quickly.

 An unpatched VPS is a liability.
 An unmonitored service can go down for hours before anyone notices.
 A misconfigured firewall can expose your application to the public internet.
 These are not edge cases; they are routine operational concerns that require consistent attention.
-As we explored in our article on the most expensive DevOps mistakes teams make, the cost of infrastructure neglect rarely shows up on a spreadsheet until something goes wrong, and by then the damage is already done.
+The cost of infrastructure neglect rarely shows up on a spreadsheet until something goes wrong, and by then the damage is already done.

 True self-hosting, in the hardware-ownership sense, means running servers in your home, office, or a colocation facility.
 You buy the machines, configure the networking, manage power redundancy, and deal with hardware failures yourself.
 You own every layer of the stack.